yezz123/authx/README.md

     - Soon to be included Cookie authentication backend
 - Full OpenAPI schema support, even with several authentication backend.
 - Provide a Docstring for each class and function.
+- Middleware Support for Oauth2 using `Authlib` and Starlette.

 __Note:__ Check [Release Notes](https://authx.yezz.codes/release/).